Ridgeview High School (Bakersfield, California): Academics

 RHS also participates in the national We the People: The Citizen and the Constitution program in the 23rd Congressional District.
 Their coach is Jason Jenkins.
 In 2018, RHS's Unit 1 won the school's first-ever first place ranking in the program.
 Ridgeview's We the People units also coordinate with those from West, coached by Angela Jenkins.

 Athletics

 The athletic director for RHS is Brad Harris.
 RHS sports teams are called the Wolf Pack, and have their home games on campus.
-The Wolf Pack participate in the South Yosemite League (Div.
-II, CIF Central Section) and have varsity, JV and Frosh/Soph teams.
+The Wolf Pack participate in the South Yosemite Valley League and have varsity, JV and Frosh/Soph teams.
 Below are all the sports that RHS participates in and their respective season: